 More Places to See in Hocking Hills State Park

 While exploring Hocking Hills, Conkle’s Hollow is an attraction you don’t want to miss!
 Located in an Ohio Nature Preserve, the attraction was named after W.J.
 Conkle, who carved his name and the date 1797 into the sandstone on the west wall of the gorge.
 Conkle’s Hollow consists of steep sandstone cliffs that rise nearly 200 feet above the ground.
 This is an easy journey and stretches only 1-mile roundtrip.
-There is also a wonderful 2 ½ mile long hiking trail that travels along the rim of the hollow.
+For the more experienced hiker, there is also a wonderful 2 ½ mile long hiking trail that travels along the rim of the hollow.

 Rock Bridge in the Hocking Hills is among one of the most unusual yet fascinating formations in the park.
 It is also where you’ll find one of the most stunning Hocking Hills waterfalls!
 As the name suggests, this waterfall flows under a natural bridge, giving it a unique look.
 If you are arriving by canoe, you can easily pull your canoe to the shore and hike to the falls from the river.